BRINGING TRANSPARENCY AND COMMON SENSE TO TOPEKA

 EXPANDING ACCESS TO HEALTHCARE

-• To help close gaps in healthcare access and give patients more choices, we have expanded the authority of nurse practitioners to work in Kansas.
-We are the 25th state to give these highly trained medical professionals more flexibility in treating patients so citizens have additional healthcare provider options suited to their unique needs.
-Additionally, we passed transparency legislation this year
+• Expanded the authority of nurse practitioners to work in Kansas.
+Kansas became the 25th state to give these highly trained medical professionals more flexibility in treating patients so citizens have additional healthcare provider options suited to their unique needs.

 REFORMING WELFARE